effes3/alzheimerRAG/README.md

 <details>
 <summary>Click to expand</summary>

-*   **Dataset Constraints:** The evaluation was performed on a network of 24 papers.
-The behaviour may change on million-scale samples
+*   **Pilot Dataset Scale:** The current evaluation was performed on a high-quality pilot network of 24 papers.
+While the architecture is scalable, behavior may shift when moving to million-scale document collections (requiring HNSW or DiskANN indexing)
-*   **Semi-Automated Ingestion:** Entity extraction is currently implemented via Google Colab to make it fast; a full transition to API and server is planned
+*   **Distributed Ingestion Workflow:** To maintain high performance without local GPU costs, document parsing (via Docling) is currently performed in a Google Colab environment.
+A unified, server-side ingestion API is planned for the next release

 </details>